Skip to content Skip to footer

 How Dentists Evaluate Implants vs. Bridges

-Dentists compare these options across several clinical dimensions rather than treating them as interchangeable solutions.
+Dentists compare these options across specific clinical factors rather than treating them as interchangeable solutions.

 1. Effect on Adjacent Teeth